Stage 3 students editing their nature documentary in iMovie, adding titles, captions, voiceovers and background music

 Creating written texts

-• Plans, creates and revises written texts for informative purposes, using text features, sentence-level grammar, punctuation and word-level language for a target audience EN2-CWT-02
+• Plans, creates and revises written texts for multiple purposes and audiences through selection of text features, sentence-level grammar, punctuation and word-level language EN3-CWT-01

 Content